 Trees, Listed Buildings & Conservation Areas

-South Bucks District Council has responsibility for managing almost a thousand Tree Preservation Orders, as well as Conservation Areas, covering thousands of trees.
+The South Bucks Area has responsibility for managing almost a thousand Tree Preservation Orders, as well as Conservation Areas, covering thousands of trees.
 Large parts of the district are managed privately as estates controlled by the Forestry Commission, the Corporation of London and the National Trust.

 The Council is committed to preserving and enhancing this tree stock and to promoting a better understanding of trees through education.

 Find out more about trees and tree care

 Listed Buildings, Conservation Areas and the Historic Environment

 This area has a rich architectural heritage with around 750 Listed Buildings, 21 Conservation Areas as well as 12 Registered Parks and Gardens and 11 Scheduled Ancient Monuments.
 These historic buildings, areas and landscapes provide valuable evidence of our social and economic history and contribute to the special character of the area.